Thundenek

 Thundenek (තුන්දෙනෙක්), marketed theatrically as Her.
 Him.
-The Other, is an upcoming Sri Lankan Sinhala tri-segmented anthology film.
+The Other, is a 2018 Sri Lankan Sinhala tri-segmented anthology film.
 The film is directed by three award-winning Sri Lankan filmmakers: Asoka Handagama, Vimukthi Jayasundara and Prasanna Vithanage.
 Produced by The Office for National Unity and Reconciliation (a Department of the Government of Sri Lanka), the film is scored by K. Krishna Kumar and Kapila Poogalaarachchi.
-The film premiered on 19 February at the Tharanganee Film Hall to mostly positive reviews from critics.
+The film premiered on 19 February 2018 at the Tharanganee Film Hall to mostly positive reviews from critics.

 The film revolves around three separate stories linked to postwar experiences and ethnic conflict in Sri Lankan society.
 The film is also titled Her.
 Him.
 The Other due to this narrative structure.